DaPP-P/WebScraping/BettingSiteOdds/README.md

 ### Raspberry Pi

-* Set up Raspberry Pi and check how it runs with the program
+* Set up Raspberry Pi and check how it runs with the program [done]

 ### Brain

 **brain.py**

-* Find out why never works with TAB
+* Find out why never works with TAB [done, not going to have a brain, no need get each program to call the next]